"On the internet, nobody knows you’re a dog."

 But while we’ve learned to distrust user names and text more generally, pictures are different.
 You can't synthesize a picture out of nothing, we assume; a picture had to be of someone.
 Sure a scammer could appropriate someone else’s picture, but doing so is a risky strategy in a world with google reverse search and so forth.
 So we tend to trust pictures.
 A business profile with a picture obviously belongs to someone.
 A match on a dating site may turn out to be 10 pounds heavier or 10 years older than when a picture was taken, but if there’s a picture, the person obviously exists.

 No longer.
 New adverserial machine learning algorithms allow people to rapidly generate synthetic 'photographs' of people who have never existed.
+Already faces of this sort are being used in espionage.

 Computers are good, but your visual processing systems are even better.
 If you know what to look for, you can spot these fakes at a single glance — at least for the time being.
 The hardware and software used to generate them will continue to improve, and it may be only a few years until humans fall behind in the arms race between forgery and detection.